-c.
+- c.
 Use of Seclusion.
-(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.)

-The State does not permit or prohibits the use of seclusion
+(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.) - $oldsymbol{\odot}$ The state does not permit or prohibits the use of seclusion

-Specify the State agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted and its frequency:
+Specify the state agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted and its frequency:

 The OHCQ licensing surveyors and investigators are responsible for reviewing and identifying potentially harmful practices at medical day care facilities.
 OHCQ, as the licensing regulatory authority, follows up with providers when harmful or potentially harmful practices are identified as a "serious or immediate threat."
-Depending on the severity of the issue, OHCQ's administrative staff my request a civil money penalty, an immediate corrective action plan from the provider, or issue a directed plan of correction which informs the provider of specific practices and policies which must be put into place within a specified time frame to prevent future "serious or immediate threats."
+Depending on the severity of the issue, OHCQ's administrative staff may request a civil money penalty, an immediate corrective action plan from the provider, or issue a directed plan of correction which informs the provider of specific practices and policies which must be put into place within a specified time frame to prevent future "serious or immediate threats."

+tin cats.

-The use of seclusion is permitted during the course of the delivery of waiver services.
-Complete Items G-2-c-i and G-2-c-ii.
+0 The use of seclusion is permitted during the course of the delivery of waiver services.
+Complete Items G-2-c-

+and G-2-c-ii.

-- i.
+i.
 Safeguards Concerning the Use of Seclusion.
-Specify the safeguards that the State has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.
+Specify the safeguards that the state has established available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+i i.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for overseeing the use of seclusion and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency:
+Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: